BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 Moving bitcoin between lightning and on-chain can be costly and complicated if done by opening and closing payment channels.

-LWSs can offer [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) to allow users to easily move bitcoin between lightning and on-chain without having to manage and deal with payment channels.
+[Submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) allow users to easily move bitcoin between lightning and on-chain without having to manage and deal with payment channels.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/lightning-services/Submarine-swaps.png"